 Each transaction you enter into your bookkeeping ledger should have a corresponding receipt for fuss-free reconciliation and clear records at tax time.
-Most bookkeepers have easy access to the big stuff, such as rent, utility bills, supplier invoices, and sales receipts, but many forget to keep smaller receipts for things like business lunches, office supplies, and gas when traveling.
-Those small expenses add up over time, leaving you with a bigger tax liability when you can’t properly write them off at year’s end.
-A way to avoid this is to keep a accordion file handy, and then stow your receipts inside as soon as possible.
+You probably have easy access to the big stuff, such as rent, utility bills, supplier invoices, and sales receipts, but don’t forget to keep smaller receipts for things like business lunches, office supplies, and gas when travelling.
+Those small expenses add up over time, and keeping up with them lets you properly write them off at year’s end.

-While bookkeeping software takes a lot of the leg work out of financial recording, having a streamlined bookkeeping system in place to check and double-check your work reduces risks of nasty surprises in the long term.
-This means creating daily, weekly, and monthly checklists that ensure you complete all related tasks on time.
+While bookkeeping software takes a lot of the leg work out of financial recording, having a streamlined bookkeeping system in place to check and double-check your work reduces the risk of bookkeeping mistakes in the long term.
+This means creating daily, weekly, and monthly checklists to ensure you complete all related tasks on time.
 Checklists include the basics of recording all financial data in a timely manner, reconciling expenses with revenue consistently, and recording enough detail about each transaction to make sense of it later.
-Also be sure to back up data each time you enter new transactions and keep several copies, whether on a CD, USB drive, or in the cloud.

 When you purchase items with personal credit or debit cards for your business or use your business accounts to pay for personal expenses, you muddy the waters when it comes to keeping your books.
-To achieve clear-cut bookkeeping, be sure to keep your accounts separate to ensure you can properly write off expenses at tax time.
-If you need to fund your business account with personal money, transfer the cash to your business account rather than making business purchases with personal cash or credit.
+To achieve clear-cut bookkeeping, it’s important to keep your accounts separate.
+This ensures you can properly write off expenses at tax time.
+If you need to fund your business account with personal money, it’s best to transfer the cash to your business account rather than making business purchases with personal cash or credit.